1956’s The Unguarded Moment was the second of three “dry” films Esther Williams made throughout her career.

 “‘Sure, you can taste; you can even have one.
 But then you can’t give me a ticket.
 You can only give me a warning.’
 I wondered whether this could be considered bribing a policeman.”

 Fernando Lamas got his veal Milanese that night, and every ounce of Esther’s attention until his death in 1982.
-With Fernando’s passing, Esther reentered public life, and in her own words, now had to figure out what do with the rest of her life.
+With Fernando’s passing, Esther said goodbye to her cloistered existence in the nunnery, and in her own words, now had to figure out what do with the rest of her life.
 As it turned out, her most rewarding years were just ahead.

 Esther Williams: Mermaid Tycoon and Godmother of a Sport

-Esther could finally enjoy spending time with her children without having to juggle the demands of Fernando, and reveled in her new role of grandmother with the birth of daughter Susie’s son.
+Finally, Esther could spend time with her children without juggling the demands of Fernando.
+With the birth of daughter Susie’s son, Esther reveled in her new role of grandmother.

 Bell was instrumental in helping Esther get her swimwear line up and running.
 All those years of testing swimsuits for her films, discovering what fabrics worked best in the water and what cuts were most flattering, certainly paid off.
-Esther’s gorgeous swimwear and accessory line is still successful and stylish today.
+Esther’s gorgeous swimwear and accessory line continues to be successful and stylish today.

 An Olympic Legacy

-Esther’s example and generosity of time no doubt contributed to synchronized swimming being recognized as an event at the 1955 Pan American Games, and as a demonstration sport at the 1956 Olympic Games in Melbourne, Australia.
+Esther’s example and generosity of time contributed to the recognition of synchronized swimming as an event at the 1955 Pan American Games, and, as a demonstration sport at the 1956 Olympic Games in Melbourne, Australia.

-In 1984, synchronized swimming was finally recognized as an Olympic sport, and it seemed only fitting to have Esther, the undisputed godmother of the sport, join the NBC Sports broadcasting team as a commentator at the 1984 Olympic Games in Los Angeles.
-Esther was a joy to watch and listen to, bringing great insight, charm, and her signature charisma to her commentary.
-(I can’t post the video here, but click the link to see Esther’s commentary.
-Her section begins at 1:38.)
+In 1984, synchronized swimming was officially recognized as an Olympic sport.
+It was only fitting to have Esther, the undisputed godmother of the sport, join the NBC Sports broadcasting team as a commentator at the 1984 Olympic Games in Los Angeles.
+Esther was a joy to watch and listen to, bringing great insight, charm, and charisma to her commentary.

-And that wraps up our glorious month with Esther Williams!
+And that wraps up our month with Esther Williams.